dapr/blog/daprblog/content/posts/2021/autonavi/index.md

 We had designed a Faas(function as a service) runtime component in our serverless solution.
 Developer just need to write function code, the function code will be downloaded, loaded and finally run inside our Faas runtime.
 We have developed different Faas runtime for each of the language, include C++ Faas runtime, Go Faas runtime, rust Faas runtime and so on.
 Functions in each language need to connect to backend services or connect to infrastructures such as redis, mysql, MQ and so on, so we needed a multi-language solution to help us achieve this if we wanted to avoid using class libraries for each of the different languages.

-In the past our solution to the above challenges was using a [RSocket](https://rsocket.io/) broker: The FaaS runtime uses a lightweight multi-language RSocket SDK to connect to the RSocket broker, the RSocket broker in turn forwards the request to middleware proxy to invoke the existing service exposed by Alibaba's middleware and forwards the response back to the FaaS runtime.
-This indeed solved both challenges but introduced a new challenge - the RSocket broker and the middleware proxies are centralized and that breaks the decentralized architecture we aimed to have for our serverless system.
+In the past our solution to the above challenges was using a [RSocket](https://rsocket.io/) broker: The FaaS runtime uses a lightweight multi-language RSocket SDK to connect to the RSocket broker, the RSocket broker in turn forwards the request to our RPC framework proxy to invoke the backend Micro-services and forwards the response back to the FaaS runtime.
+This indeed solved both challenges but introduced a new challenge - the RSocket broker and the RPC framework proxy are centralized and that breaks the decentralized architecture we aimed to have for our serverless system.

 As we looked into using Dapr - we found that Dapr offers an optimal alternative solution.
 We use the Dapr sidecar to support multiple languages and keeping applications lightweight, replacing the need for client SDKs.
 Meanwhile, the sidecar pattern keeps our architecture decentralized without the need for a centralized broker like RSocket.